 Is the Price Right?
 Valuing and Compensating Distributed Energy Resources

-This webinar will bring together leading research and policy experts to discuss ways to value and compensate distributed energy resources for their services, how these different approaches affect outcomes of interest, and where the policy discussions are headed.
-Register here.
+This webinar brought together leading research and policy experts to discuss ways to value and compensate distributed energy resources for their services, how these different approaches affect outcomes of interest, and where the policy discussions are headed.
+The recording is available here.

 - Dr. David Brown (moderator) is an Associate Professor at the University of Alberta’s Department of Economics.
 He holds a Canada Research Chair in Energy Economics and Policy and is the President of the Canadian Association for Energy Economics.
 His research lies at the intersection of energy economics, industrial organization, and regulatory policy.
 His recent work considers questions in the electricity sector ranging from market design, market power, and pricing mechanisms for demand-side management and emerging technology adoption.